Multi-Class Unlearning for Image Classification via Weight Filtering: RELATED WORK

-More recently, some research efforts have been dedicated to the introduction of unlearning in the context of deep learning networks.
-While Izzo~\etal~\cite{izzo2021approximate} introduced a technique for removing datapoints from linear models, other works~\cite{wu2020deltagrad} have employed a data grouping during the training process, enabling seamless unlearning by restricting the impact of datapoints on the model learning process.
-Another approach~\cite{bourtoule2021machine}, instead, is that of monitoring the impact of training datapoints on model parameters, thereby minimizing the amount of retraining required when a deletion request is received.
+More recent efforts have been concentrated on incorporating unlearning into deep neural networks.
+While Izzo~\emph{et al.}~\cite{izzo2021approximate} introduced a technique for removing datapoints from linear models, other works involve a data grouping during training, enabling seamless unlearning by restricting the impact of datapoints on the model learning process~\cite{wu2020deltagrad}.
+Another approach, instead, is that of monitoring the impact of training datapoints on model parameters, thereby minimizing the amount of retraining required when a deletion request is received~\cite{bourtoule2021machine}.
 However, all the aforementioned methods lead to high storage costs.
-A different line of research proposed to employ efficient partitioning of training data~\cite{ginart2019making,aldaghri2021coded}.
-Among these works, Ginart~\etal~\cite{ginart2019making} introduced a method for removing points from clustering by dividing the data into separate and independent partitions, eventually using a distinct trained model for each partition~\cite{aldaghri2021coded}.
-Another class of works~\cite{fu2021bayesian,fu2022knowledge,guo2019certified} introduced the notion of influence functions~\cite{koh2017understanding} to unlearn a model from an individual datapoint.
-However, since the influence function is based on the first-order Taylor approximation, these unlearning algorithms are only accurate when the model undergoes small changes (\eg, erasing a datapoint from a large training dataset), thus limiting their applicability in real-world scenarios.
+Another line of research proposed to employ efficient partitioning of training data.
+Among these works, Ginart~\emph{et al.}~\cite{ginart2019making} introduced a method for removing points from clustering by dividing the data into independent partitions, eventually using a distinct trained model for each partition.

-Recent unlearning paradigms involve the removal of entire classes from a pre-trained model~\cite{baumhauer2022machine,neel2021descent,nguyen2020variational,tarun2021fast}.
-For example, Golatkar~\etal~\cite{golatkar2020eternal} presented a technique for removing information from the intermediate layers of deep learning networks via stochastic gradient descent, that can be also extended to the final activation of the model~\cite{golatkar2020forgetting}.
-To reduce the computational costs of these approaches, which degrade for larger datasets, in~\cite{golatkar2021mixed} a novel approach for mixed-privacy forgetting is introduced, showing scalability across various standard vision datasets.
-Differently from previous works, we propose to unlearn potentially any class of a pre-trained model in a single untraining stage, thus avoiding the need of saving multiple unlearned models.
+Recent unlearning paradigms involve the removal of entire classes from a pre-trained model~\cite{nguyen2020variational,neel2021descent,baumhauer2022machine}.
+For example, Golatkar~\emph{et al.}~\cite{golatkar2020eternal} presented a technique for removing information from intermediate layers of deep learning networks via stochastic gradient descent, that can be also extended to the final activation of the model~\cite{golatkar2020forgetting}.
+Tarun~\emph{et al.}~\cite{tarun2021fast}, instead, introduced an effective class-wise unlearning framework in which an error-maximizing noise matrix for the forget class is learned and then used along with a subset of data the model should retain to update network parameters.